 How to Add More Natural Light to Your Waterloo Region Home

 We can't help but feel energised and inspired when natural light floods a room, so it's no surprise that a bright home is frequently at the top of a homebuyer's wish list.
-This is especially true after all the lockdowns of the past year or so: people are more aware than ever of how a lack of natural light can negatively affect their mood, productivity and overall enjoyment of their home.
+This is especially true after all the lockdowns of the past few years.
+People are more aware than ever of how a lack of natural light can negatively affect their mood, productivity and overall enjoyment of their home.

-But don't worry if your new dream home is dark: buyers and homeowners can rest assured that it's never too late to add natural light to a Waterloo Region home they love.
-Harnessing sunlight isn't out of reach, depending on your budget and time constraints.
+But don't worry if your home is a little dark: buyers and homeowners can rest assured that it's never too late to add natural light to a Waterloo Region home they love (or plan to sell).
+Harnessing the power of more sunlight isn't out of reach, depending on your budget and time constraints.